Ayye12/Ayye12/README.md

   - Node.js
   - Tailwind (css)

-Recent launched clients:
+Recent launched clients that I worked with:
   - BMW (Germany)
   - Warner Media (UK)

-- 👀 I’m very curious as a person and love to build different things on my spear time.
+👀 I’m very curious as a person and love to build different things on my spear time.
 I've been working with React library a lot the recent months and
      I find it really powerfull and funny to work with.

-- 📫 How to reach me:
+📫 How to reach me:
 Mail: ayoubboujrad@outlook.com
 Linkedin: https://www.linkedin.com/in/ayoubboujrad/